60-year-old snowmobiler survives four nights in Utah wilderness without food or water

 After from retiring from his job two years ago, Hales took up snowmobiling for fun.
 Having gone on joy rides as a kid with family in Montana's West Yellowstone, he said learned never to go alone, at night or unprepared.
 Today, he’s certainly learned his lesson.

-Too excited to sleep at the hospital after his rescue, Hales requested a sleeping pill to doze off, but said he dreamed of hot chocolate and hot tubs when he finally fell asleep.
+Too excited to sleep at the hospital after his rescue, Hales requested a sleeping pill to doze off.
+He said he dreamed of hot chocolate and hot tubs when he finally fell asleep.